RenatoSouzaAN/renatosouza-front-end-avancado-mvp/README.md

 2. Open your browser and visit http://localhost:3000 to access the application.

 3. Upon launching the application, you will see the main page displaying a list of available products.
 Click on a product to view its detailed information, and use the "Add to Cart" button to add it to your shopping cart.
-   The shopping cart functionality is currently limited to displaying the selected items.
-Future enhancements will include the ability to update quantities, remove items, and proceed to checkout.
+   The shopping cart functionality is currently limited to displaying the selected items, update quantities, and remove items.
+Future enhancements will include the ability to add shipping information, payment detail, and processing.

 ## Future Enhancements